milivi/simple-temp/README.md

 # simple-temp
 Just the temperature in Fahrenheit on your screen.

-Equal parts making something I wanted and trying to figure out GitHub.
+Equal parts making something I wanted and trying to figure out GitHub and Python.